 What You Need to Know:

 - Financial knowledge is an essential life skill.
 Canadians who make sound, long-term financial decisions help to build their own financial security and contribute to the strength of the Canadian economy as a whole.
+The Financial Consumer Agency of Canada has a Financial Literacy Self-Assessment Tool to help Canadians figure out how their financial literacy skills and knowledge measure up compared to other Canadians.

 - Banks recognize that they have a role to play in contributing to financial literacy for all Canadians and they lead and sponsor many financial literacy programs, including the Canadian Bankers Association’s seminar programs, Your Money Students and Your Money Seniors.